 No. The Certification Board of Infection Control and Epidemiology, Inc. believes strongly that the best way to evaluate competency is through regular testing.
 For more background information about this trend in the certification industry, please refer to this article written by a CBIC Past President and originally published in both the American Journal of Infection Control (AJIC) and the Canadian Journal of Infection Control (CJIC).
 CBIC also explains the importance of recertification in a podcast conversation between CBIC Board Secretary Linda Goss and Prometric Director of Psychometric Services Julia Leahy, which you can listen to here.

 It takes approximately 4-6 weeks to process and mail certificates.

-If you took the CBT or the SARE to recertify, please contact the CBIC Executive office at 414.918.9796 or email@example.com to request a receipt.
+Please contact the CBIC Executive office at (414) 918-9796 or firstname.lastname@example.org to request a receipt.

 Certificants are responsible for recertification regardless of whether or not they have received notification of expiration from the CBIC Executive Office.
 If you have moved since you last applied for CIC® certification or recertification, it is imperative that you send your updated information to the CBIC office.
 Use the Change of Contact Information Form on our website.
 Keeping our database up-to-date allows us to notify you when your certification is due to expire and to send you CBIC news in our quarterly e-newsletter.
 Notifying the APIC office does NOT automatically notify the CBIC office.